rotzila/SpeakerBIT/README.md

 ### Bottom <a name="bottom"></a>
 5. *Calibration Button:* Pressing this button for 2 seconds will activate the calibration mode; a LED turns on signaling that the calibration mode is activated (see Section [Calibration](#calibration) below).
 To exit the calibration mode, the button needs to be pressed again.
+Pressing the button for 10 seconds will reset the calibration values to a range from 0.02mV to 0.21mV.

 ![SpeakerBIT Bottom View](https://github.com/rotzila/SpeakerBIT/blob/master/images/prototype_image_2.jpg "SpeakerBIT Bottom View")